this-is-pankaj/pickMeUp/README.md

 3. Self-assigning a pickup request: When logged in as a delivery guy, the scheduled pickups from customer awaiting assignee can be viewed and the user can self-assign a parcel by a simple click.

-4. Live-Tracking: The status of the parcel can be tracked with real time status updates by users - both customer and delviery guy.
+4. Live-Tracking: The status of the parcel can be tracked with real time status updates by users - both customer and delivery guy.
+The key point worth noting is that live updates are provided until the parcel is in-transit.
+Once delivered, the request is removed from the dashboard and the sae can be viewed in completed orders/ order history.

-5. History: Both delivery folks and customers can view their deliveries/ orders.
+5. History: Both delivery folks and customers can view their successfully delivered orders.

 6. Logout: Logs users out of the app

 7. Responsive Design: The app can be used on bith mobile devices and desktops alike.

+The lifecycle of a parcel can be summed up as:
+- Pending: The nascent state of a parcel request
+- Assigned: When a delivery executive assigns a request to him/herself
+- In-Transit: WHen the parcel has been collected from pickupAddress and moves towards destination
+- Delivered: Has reached the final destination.

 ## Running on your System
 To get started with the application, follow these simple steps: